 By repeating this exercise regularly, you’ll be able to chart the progress made across the time of your Sponsor Agreement and be ready to exit your sponsor agreement in a way that suits both you and the family you support.

 We’ll speak to the family you support, asking them about how they feel they’re progressing, and whether there is anything in which they would like more, or less support.
 We won’t make promises about what your Group will or won’t do, but with the permission of the family, we will share the discussion we have with you.

 We’ll assist the family members in reflecting on their progress to date.
-All materials in advance of the visit will be made available in the language the family members speak, and a video file can be made available for those who do not read or write in their own language.
+A guide to how these work will be made available in the language the family members speak, and an audio file can be made available for those who do not read or write in their own language.

-There is a document translated into Arabic and Kurdish Sorani and Kurdish Kurmanji available on this page that you can download and send to the family to explain the purpose of the visit and who we are.
-If the adult/s in the family you support cannot read please contact us and we will provide an audio file of this document.
+There is a document and sound file translated into Arabic and Kurdish Sorani and Kurdish Kurmanji available on this page that you can download and send to the family to explain the purpose of the meeting and who we are.

-Who can I talk to about our Post Arrival Support visit?
+Who can I talk to about our meeting?

 Please contact the Reset Team with any queries you may have.